ppy/osu-wiki/news/2018-12-31-beatmap-spotlights-fall-2018.md

 date: 2018-12-31 06:00:00 +0000
 ---

-Although the end of 2018 is approaching fast we still have some unopened presents left for this year.
+Although the end of 2018 is approaching fast, we still have some unopened presents left for this year.
 Come and take a look at the best maps of the Fall Season and earn a fancy new medal for yourself!

 ![](/wiki/shared/news/2018-12-31-beatmap-spotlights-fall-2018/header.jpg)